dunamismax/Python-Hypermedia/README.md

 uv run uvicorn src.todo_app.main:app --reload
 ```

-### 3. Keeping the Environment Fresh
+### 3. Keeping Environments Fresh

-After pulling changes or modifying dependencies, you can reset and resync your environment by running the cleanup script followed by the setup script again using `uv run`:
+After pulling changes or modifying dependencies, you can reset and resync your monorepo environment by running the cleanup script followed by the setup script again using `uv run`:

 ```bash
 uv run scripts/project_cleanup/cleanup.py